-Length of Procedure

-The duration of a voluntary liquidation depends on how complicated the winding-up process is, but it would typically be substantially shorter than an official liquidation.
+Length of procedure - the duration of a voluntary liquidation depends on how complicated the winding-up process is, but it would typically be substantially shorter than an official liquidation.
 The statute contemplates that all creditors in a voluntary liquidation will be paid in full within 12 months by imposing an obligation to apply to bring the liquidation under the Grand Court's supervision unless all the directors swear a statutory declaration of their belief that the company will be able to do so.

-Conclusion

-As soon as the affairs of a company in voluntary liquidation have been fully wound up, the liquidator must call a general meeting of the company to present his account of the voluntary liquidation.
-He must then file a return with the registrar and the company is deemed to have been dissolved three months after the return's registration date.
-Once it is deemed to have been dissolved it is incapable of being restored to the register.
+Conclusion - as soon as the affairs of a company in voluntary liquidation have been fully wound up, the liquidator must call a general meeting of the company to present his or her account of the voluntary liquidation.
+The liquidator must file a return with the registrar and the company is then deemed to have been dissolved three months after the return's registration date.
+Once it is deemed to have been dissolved, the company cannot be restored to the register.